Let’s say we want to got working Apache Atlas instance with embedded Hbase & Solr on our machine. Notice, that you need to install JDK 8 before start.

 Error 503 Service Unavailable,

-- First: which version of Apache Atlas you trying to install?
+- Which version of Apache Atlas you trying to install?
 It’s really stable, not SNAPSHOT?

-- Second: do you remember, that you need restart entire OS after each unsuccessful Apache Atlas run?
+- Do you remember, that you need restart entire OS after each unsuccessful Apache Atlas run?

-- Third: which directory you using for Apache Atlas starting?
+- Which directory you using for Apache Atlas starting?
 It should be EQUAL this:

 mvn dependency:get -Dartifact=groupId:artifactId:version